Exact minimax estimation of the predictive density in sparse Gaussian models: Introduction

 Given a prior measure $\pi( d\thet)$, the average or integrated risk is

-The Bayes predictive density (\ref{eq:bpd}) can be shown to minimize both the posterior expected loss $\int L( \thet, \hat p(\cdot | \x)) \pi(d \thet |\x)$ and the integrated risk $B(\pi, \hat p)$ in the class of all density estimates.
-This is a general fact in statistical decision theory \citep{Brown-notes}, the resulting minimum the Bayes KL risk:
+The Bayes predictive density (\ref{eq:bpd}) can be shown to minimize both the posterior expected loss $\int L( \thet, \hat p(\cdot| {x})) \pi(d \thet|{x})$ and the integrated risk $B(\pi, \hat p)$ in the class of all density estimates.
+This is a general fact in statistical decision theory [\citet{Brown-notes}], the resulting minimum the Bayes K--L risk: